wp-plugins/amr-users/readme.txt

 Locale and language specific date and time formatting is provided.

 = General Logic =
-1 Chec if page has iCal Urls, and Parse URL's (cacheing or refreshing as necessary) 2 Merge events if multiple urls
+1. Check if page has iCal Urls, and Parse URL's (cacheing or refreshing as necessary)
+2. Merge events if multiple urls
-3 Expand recurring events and Limit the total list, so it does not go one for ever 4 Sort by datetime
+3. Expand recurring events and Limit the total list, so it does not go one for ever
+4. Sort by datetime
-5 Group (or rather issue grouping code on chang eof group) if requested 6 Generate any special display situations:
+5. Group (or rather issue grouping code on chang eof group) if requested
+6. Generate any special display situations:
 *   If event is all day, replace start time with all day
 *   If start time equals end time, set end time to empty string
 *   If end date = start date, don't display end date
-*  If timezone requested, only display if different from first calendar timezone, or different from server timezone.
+*   If timezone requested, only display if different from first calendar timezone, or different from server timezone.(intended, not completely implemented yet)
 *   If url, convert to a hyperlink
 *   If location, add a map link to google maps.
 This can be hidden with css if not required.
 *  Allow html in descriptions, and convert any url's to links if not already converted.

 This plugin uses modified code or ideas from a number of sources: